jeffreykegler/hoonlint/misc/whitespace.md

 * Every tall rune-ish is a separate silo element.

-* Every runechild of a tall rune-ish is a separate silo element, unless it is itself a tall rune-ish.
+* Every runechild of a tall rune-ish is a separate silo element, unless it is itself a tall rune-ish expression.

 * For chained inter-line alignment, the row and silo grid may be "ragged", so that some rows do not have elements in every silo.

-* Every row in a chain starts with a rune-ish, but not every rune-ish need start a row.
+* Every row in a chain starts with a rune-ish, but not every rune-ish starts a new row.

 * A silo may contain both rune-ishes and runechildren.